Fitz-AI/p3_collab-compet/Report.md

 In summary, MADDPG added three additional ingredients on top of DDPG to make it adapt to the multi-agent environment:

-    Centralized critic + decentralized actors;
+   -Centralized critic + decentralized actors;
-    Actors are able to use estimated policies of other agents for learning;
+   -Actors are able to use estimated policies of other agents for learning;
-    Policy ensembling is good for reducing variance.
+   -Policy ensembling is good for reducing variance.

 ![alt text](https://github.com/Quertier/p3_collab-compet/blob/master/pics/maddpg_algo.jpg)